IDAHO DUI LAWS

 Type of advisement required: Of implied consent law requirements set forth in Idaho Code §18-8002(3); of penalties for refusing testing; information given must be in strict compliance with statutory language.

-Penalties for refusal: 1 year absolute license suspension for first refusal plus $250 civil penalty; if determined to be second or subsequent refusal in 10 year period, 2 year license suspension
+Penalties for refusal: 1 year absolute license suspension for first refusal plus $250 civil penalty; if determined to be second or subsequent refusal in 10 year period, 2 year license suspension.
+Must have an interlock device installed on any vehicle that the driver drives for a period of one year following the end of the suspension period.

 Admissibility of refusal: Usually admissible